lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Count Rate Spectra
 ------------------

-The :class:`~soxs.spectra.CountRateSpectrum` class is basically the same thing as a the :class:`~soxs.spectra.Spectrum` class, except that it is in units of :math:`\rm{counts}~\rm{s}^{-1}~\rm{keV}^{-1}`.
+The :class:`~soxs.spectra.base.CountRateSpectrum` class is basically the same thing as a the :class:`~soxs.spectra.base.Spectrum` class, except that it is in units of :math:`\rm{counts}~\rm{s}^{-1}~\rm{keV}^{-1}`.
 This sort of spectrum makes the most sense in the rest frame of a source.
-This object is usually not generated on its own, but is the result of some other kind of operation (such as `making source spectra in pyXSIM <https://hea-www.cfa.harvard.edu/~jzuhone/pyxsim/spectra.html>`_).

-One important note about :class:`~soxs.spectra.CountRateSpectrum` objects is that you can also call :meth:`~soxs.spectra.CountRateSpectrum.generate_energies` on them, except that unlike :class:`~soxs.spectra.Spectrum` objects it is not necessary to specify an area, but only an exposure time, to generate energies:
+One important note about :class:`~soxs.spectra.base.CountRateSpectrum` objects is that you can call :meth:`~soxs.spectra.base.CountRateSpectrum.generate_energies` on them, except that unlike :class:`~soxs.spectra.base.Spectrum` objects it is not necessary to specify an area, but only an exposure time, to generate energies:

 .. code-block:: python